 0001-01-01

-The prologue is the one in charge of creating the canary and adding it to the stack.
+In Linux operating systems, the function prologue is the one in charge of creating the canary and adding it to the stack.
 The epilogue is the one in charge of comparing the canary.

-Canary is after base ebp and ret address to guard them both.
-Canary first byte is always null byte -> with printf you can’t leak the canary.
-Libc stores canary info in its own memory space, unless threads are created. *** NOTE: Libc calls main so the return address from libc (which will be exit most of the time) will be in the stack if we go deep enough.
-Ideas to bypass stack canary:
+Canary is after base EBP and return address, in order to guard them both.
+Note: Canary first byte is always null byte -> The printf function cannot be exploited to leak the canary.
+Libc stores canary info in its own libc memory space, unless threads are created.
+In that case, the canary is independent per thread and each thread has its own stack canary.

 • Leak the canary value from the stack